AWS Database Services Cheat Sheet – RDS, DynamoDB, Aurora

 • Priority numbers can vary from 0 to 15 and can be modified at any time.

-• PostgreSQL promotes the Aurora Replica with the highest priority to the new primary instance.
+• Aurora promotes the Replica with the highest priority (lowest tier number) to the new primary instance.

-• For Read Replicas with the same priority, PostgreSQL promotes the replica that is largest in size or in an arbitrary manner.
+• For Read Replicas with the same priority, Aurora promotes the replica that is largest in size or in an arbitrary manner.

 • During the failover, AWS modifies the cluster endpoint to point to the newly created/promoted DB instance.